Career in Botany Courses in India 2024-25: Admission, Eligibility, Courses, Colleges, Scope and Salary

-The famous Botanist Joseph Paxton once said, “Botany – the science of the vegetable kingdom, is one of the most attractive, most useful, and extensive departments of human knowledge.
+Career in Botany Courses in India: The famous Botanist Joseph Paxton once said, “Botany – the science of the vegetable kingdom, is one of the most attractive, most useful, and extensive departments of human knowledge.
 It is, above every other, the science of beauty”.
 Plants are the primary producers of the ecosystem we live in.
 Hence it is a must to know the basic things about plants, how they interact with the environment, and how they react to various herbivores and environmental disturbances.
 This article will give you an inside review of the career in Botany in India and the different Botany jobs available after doing Botany courses.

 What is Botany?

-Botany is a discipline of biology which deals with the study of plants in scientific terms or merely the science of plants.
+Botany is a discipline of biology that deals with the study of plants in scientific terms or merely the science of plants.
 ‘Botany’ originated from the Greek word ‘Botane’, which means grass or fodder.
 Studying different plants makes it essential to have a clear picture of our world since almost everything relies on them.
 Botany is commonly referred to as a string or a thread to connect humans with nature, and it teaches us the art of respecting nature.
 After making a career in Botany, you can fetch valuable Information about the Plant Kingdom.

 Who is a Botanist?